davidkingaz/IAC-LAB/README.md

-# demo-iac-ansible-netbox
+# demo-iac
-Demonstration of Ansible using Netbox as source-of-truth
+Demonstration of Infrastructure-as-Code